 In Franklin Corp. v Prahler (Dec.
-10, 2011), the plaintiff, Franklin Corp. sought to recover $52,000 which included the diminished value of a Ford GT which was struck by the defendant.
-Although State Farm estimated that the cost of repairs to be $3,484.35, Franklin claimed that the Ford GT would be worth substantially less money after the repair.
+10, 2011), the plaintiff, Franklin Corp., sought to recover $52,000, which included the diminished value of a Ford GT which was struck by the defendant.
+Although State Farm estimated the cost of repairs to be $3,484.35, Franklin claimed that the Ford GT would be worth substantially less money after the repair.

 The Appellate Division of the Fourth Department in New York concluded that the plaintiff is entitled to recover the amount of the diminished value in addition to the cost of repairs because the Ford GT is appreciating in value.

 The Appellate Division compared the Ford GT to the plaintiff’s violin in Schalscha v Third Ave.
 R.R.
 Co., an 1897 case in the Appellate Division, First Department (19 Misc 141).
 In Schalscha, the court held that the plaintiff could recover not only the cost to repair the damaged violin but also the amount of its depreciation in value after the repair.

 With regard to the Ford GT, the Appellate Division stated:

 “Where a vehicle, like any other piece of personal property, has increased in value and is subsequently damaged by the negligence of the defendant, the plaintiff should be entitled to recover the cost of that diminution in value.
 Otherwise, the plaintiff will not be made whole.”

 “Here, plaintiff submitted evidence that, even if the GT was fully repaired, the mere fact that it had been in an accident had diminished its market value by $40,000 because it would no longer be in its “original factory condition.”